Mission Man Sentenced For Assault

-United States Attorney Brendan V. Johnson announced that a Mission, South Dakota, man charged with Assault by Striking, Beating and Wounding and Simple Assault has pled guilty to the charges and was sentenced on November 15, 2012, by United States Magistrate Judge Mark A. Moreno.
-William Garneaux, age 21, was sentenced on each count to 6 months in custody and a $20 special assessment to the Victim Assistance Fund.
+United States Attorney Brendan V. Johnson announced that a Mission man convicted of Assault with a Dangerous Weapon was sentenced on January 10, 2013, by United States District Judge Roberto A. Lange.
+Byron Eagleman, age 31, was sentenced to 30 months in custody, 2 years of supervised release, and a $100 special assessment to the Victim Assistance Fund.

 The investigation was conducted by Rosebud Sioux Tribe Law Enforcement Services.
-The case was prosecuted by Assistant United States Attorney Marie H. Ruettgers.
+The case is being prosecuted by Assistant United States Attorney Marie H. Ruettgers.

 Eagleman was remanded to the custody of the United States Marshal.